AdewaleIdowuvic/Product-Sale-Analysis/README.md

 ✅ *Recommendation*: Analyze what drove this growth (new channels, product launches, seasonal campaigns) and replicate or scale those initiatives across other products or markets.

 ### 📦 7.
 Bulk Transaction Behavior Indicates B2B Sales
-1.12 million units were sold across just 700 transactions — that’s an average of *~1,600 units per transaction*, pointing strongly toward B2B (business-to-business) customers.
+1.12 million units were sold across just 700 transactions, an average of *~1,600 units per transaction*, pointing strongly toward B2B (business-to-business) customers.

 ✅  Recommendation: Launch a *B2B loyalty program* or *wholesale-tier pricing*.
 Provide tailored onboarding and service levels for repeat bulk buyers to improve retention and transaction volume.